 Erika also assists financial services companies address broader regulatory concerns.
 She has drafted compliance policies and procedures for companies in the financial services space and assisted with compliance examinations of non-depository mortgage companies.
 She has prepared 50-state surveys on many regulatory topics, including aspects of state-implementation of the SAFE Act, requirements for both commercial and consumer loan licensing, and mortgage origination and servicing disclosure requirements.

 Erika’s background in residential real estate allows her to anticipate and address title issues within broader mortgage, origination, and servicing policies.
-Erika is experienced in matters concerning mortgage servicing and default issues, loss mitigation alternatives, state-level residential and consumer lending, the Servicemembers Civil Relief Act (SCRA), and residential real estate title.
+Erika is experienced in matters concerning both forward mortgage and reversemortgage servicing and default issues, loss mitigation alternatives, state-level residential and consumer lending, the Servicemembers Civil Relief Act (SCRA), and residential real estate title.
 She published an article for the Virginia Bar Real Estate Section on Deeds in Lieu of Foreclosure.

 Property Assessed Clean Energy (PACE) Loans

 Erika regularly researches and writes on new issues impacting environmental PACE programs at the state, county, and municipal level.
 Her efforts look at how this emerging loan product has larger implications for the mortgages industry.